Last week I shared my open pantry shelving. Today I am going to be sharing two tutorials for DIY pantry labels:

 Also, another great thing about decal labels is that they can easily be resized.
 If you’d like a custom size for your decal label, click on the traced outline, open the Scale Window, check the “Lock Aspect” box, then change the width or height to your desired size settings, and click on “Apply”.

-4. Once all of your labels have been traced, send them to your Silhouette machine and cut!
-The copper vinyl I used for this project was Oracal 631 Matte which can be purchased by the foot or by a 12″x10yd roll on Amazon.
+Once all of your labels have been traced, send them to your Silhouette machine and cut!
+The copper vinyl I used for this project was Oracal 631 Matte vinyl.
 I always use Oracal 631 because it is a high quality indoor/outdoor vinyl and is easy to apply and remove.
 It comes in lots of other colors too if you don’t want to do copper!

-6. Apply transfer tape to your vinyl decals.
-I use Oratape HT55 transfer tape, which is made for Oracal 631 vinyl and I buy it in bulk, but any other medium to high tack transfer tape should work fine for this project.
+Apply transfer tape to your vinyl decals.
+I use Oratape HT55 transfer tape, which is made specifically for Oracal 631 vinyl and I buy it in bulk (it lasts a really long time) and it works great!
+But, any other medium to high tack transfer tape should work fine for this project.

 These pantry label decals are small enough that you don’t need any fancy tools or tricks to apply the transfer tape to the vinyl.
 It does help to tape the edges of the paper down with masking tape to your work surface.
 Apply a piece of transfer tape to the decals and smooth the transfer tape down firmly over the decals with a squeegee or credit card.